#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 LM: I know.
 I came to the US and I didn’t have a phone, a bank account, I didn’t have anything.
 There were no teenagers in Uganda with such things in 1998.
 I studied IT and management.
 I went into software programming and I quickly realised I didn’t want to be behind the desk.
 I want to go and see people and get my hands dirty and see people’s faces.

-I went on a journey of self discovery to find out what I really wanted to do.
+I went on a journey of self-discovery to find out what I really wanted to do.

 RK: Wait a moment.
-This journey of self discovery, what did you engage in and how did you discover yourself?
+This journey of self-discovery, what did you engage in and how did you discover yourself?

 LM: It was painful but worth it.
 North America is not easy yet compared to the stories I have heard here on 360, I have had it so easy.
 But there are employment agencies that will provide you with opportunities for you to choose and go work.
 Through working with an agency, I went to work for a company that was founded by the BET founder Bob Johnson.
 It was interesting being there.
-I applied to be an assistant of the CFO.
+I applied to be an assistant to the CFO.
 After spending so much time with here, she told me “ I really like what you’re aspiring for even though you can’t put a finger to it.
 I can’t give you this job you are aspiring for.
 You need to go back to school and study public policy.

 RK: Have you finished your first degree?

 LM: Yes, I had and I had done all kinds of jobs to survive but I was not enjoying any of it.
 She told me to go back to school and figure things out.
-The thought of going back to school was not adding up. with kyeyo money, it can never be enough.
+The thought of going back to school was not adding up.
+With kyeyo money, it can never be enough.
 I had gotten permanent residence and she told me there was nothing to worry about.
 I could get a student loan.
 She told me not to look at it as a loan but as an investment into the future.
 The hardest thing was to get into school but the money would come.
-I applied and ended up going to the Kennedy school of government where I met the late Prof Calestous Juma.
+I applied and ended up going to the Kennedy School of Government where I met the late Prof Calestous Juma.

 RK: As we say here, Juma was a man and a half.

-LM: All the office hours I had were with prof juma and going to his talks, attending the conferences he recommended and immersing myself in learning how technology and development could intersect and really that enriched my vision.
+LM: All the office hours I had were with Prof Juma and going to his talks, attending the conferences he recommended and immersing myself in learning how technology and development could intersect and really that enriched my vision.
 I got a chance to write my thesis on how technology can drive Rwanda’s development for Rwanda Development Board which became my first job.

 While there, we were tasked with figuring out how we should digitise payments for tourists.
 Tourism was a big part of the agenda as a driver for service development.
-But everyone who was coming was carrying cash .
+But everyone who was coming was carrying cash.

 RK: So the idea was to relieve them of this risk?

 LM: Yes. and in figuring out how to make this work I was where it occurred to me that we cannot develop as fast as we want to until we digitise the moment we exchange every day.
-Of course tourists were a good starting point but we had to think of the rest of the people who were transacting every day. and this is where it all began.
+Of course, tourists were a good starting point but we had to think of the rest of the people who were transacting every day. and this is where it all began.

 RK: I am keen to know, how did the conversation at RDB come about?

-LM: the beauty of this is that I had a blank page.
+LM: The beauty of this is that I had a blank page.
 I had a converse to figure everything out.
-I had such an incredible boss who was leading the IT department as well as the ministry of ICT just reading up on what this entails… Visa inc was on the continent trying to figure out where they were going to pilot a mobile solution which was the first time they were going to pilot anything outside the US.
+I had such an incredible boss who was leading the IT department as well as the ministry of ICT just reading up on what this entails… Visa Inc. was on the continent trying to figure out where they were going to pilot a mobile solution which was the first time they were going to pilot anything outside the US.
 They were looking at various countries and Rwanda was one of them.
 I spent a lot of time trying to figure out how we could have Rwanda as one of the countries selected.
 And it was such a steep and learning curve for me but I had such great support and the need was there.
 My thesis was around ICT driving development which then led me to lead Rwanda’s technology plan between 2010 and 2015 which was a continuation of the two plans which were there before.
 It was also the first time that a young Rwandan was going to lead this process.

 RK.
 We are now breaking ground here.